 ## ## Courtiol A, Rousset F, Rohwäder M, Soto DX, Lehnert L, Voigt CC, Hobson ## KA, Wassenaar LI, Kramer-Schadt S (2019).
 "Isoscape computation and ## inference of spatial origins with mixed models using the R package ## IsoriX."
 In Hobson KA, Wassenaar LI (eds.), _Tracking Animal Migration ## with Stable Isotopes_, second edition.
 Academic Press, London.

 We don’t know all IsoriX users but we would love to!
-For us it is important to know who uses IsoriX in order to allocate best our efforts to make IsoriX better for those who use it.
-So please let us know about you by sending us a short email to firstname.lastname@example.org.
-If the population of users grow, we will create a special email address for IsoriX.
+For us it is important to know who uses IsoriX in order to best allocate our efforts and make IsoriX better for those who use it.
+So if you are thinking of using IsoriX, please subscribe to our Google group (a mailing list) and feel free to write us a little message about your project.

 In this documentation, we will try to please from the very newbie to the experienced users.
 We will however assume that you already know R a little bit.
 If it is not the case, you should read an Introduction to R or any other introduction to R before continuing.
 We will also assume that you all know a little bit about stable isotopes and isoscapes.
 For the stats bits, we will also assume that you now Generalized Linear Models and hopefully a little bit about mixed models too.